In Agents, these are called nodes. In evaluation pipelines, they’re called

 The

 prompt_template_variable_mappings object maps prompt input variables (keys) to dataset or column names (values).
-The key is the variable name in your prompt template (e.g., {{question}}), and the value is where to get the data from.{{company}}, {{product}}, and {{query}}, map each one:CODE_EXECUTION
+The key is the variable name in your prompt template (e.g., {{question}}), and the value is where to get the data from.{{company}}, {{product}}, and {{query}}, map each one:Code Execution

 Executes custom Python or JavaScript code.
 The code receives a